shredthaGNAR/list-of-my-starred-repos/README.md

 * [dawiidio/o-menu](https://github.com/dawiidio/o-menu): Simple circular svg menu
 * [dustinblackman/oatmeal](https://github.com/dustinblackman/oatmeal): Terminal UI to chat with large language models (LLM) using different model backends, and integrations with your favourite editors!
 * [Vinzent03/obsidian-advanced-uri](https://github.com/Vinzent03/obsidian-advanced-uri): Advanced modes for Obsidian URI
+* [theapplegates/obsidian-astro-suite](https://github.com/theapplegates/obsidian-astro-suite): A set of Obsidian vaults to plug into your Astro website to write and publish easily.
 * [roovo/obsidian-card-board](https://github.com/roovo/obsidian-card-board): An Obsidian plugin to make working with tasks a pleasure (hopefully anyway).
 * [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper): Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.
 * [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe): Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!